Zeeno5/EasyEdit/SystemArchitecture.md

 - The modular structure ensures scalability.
 - Each service can evolve independently.
 - Real-time updates make collaboration fast and reliable.
 - Integrations provide flexibility for different file formats.
+- Decoupled microservices allow independent scaling of AI editing and user management
+- Supports web and mobile apps through a unified API